-Looking after your own mental health and wellbeing is important, especially when covering the topics of suicide or mental ill-health in your tertiary education.
+Looking after your own mental health and wellbeing is important, especially when covering the topics of suicide or mental health concerns in your tertiary education.

 Some content may be distressing, so it's important to know when to talk to your peers and when to reach out for professional support.